Pramods389/Ecommerce_Sales/README.md

 ## 📌 Key Insights

-* One gender group spent more than others
+* Female gender group spent more than others.
-* Customers in a few states dominate the revenue
+* Customers in states like Karnataka, Maharashtra and Tamil Nadu dominate the revenue.
+* Customers within age groups 35-40 contribute to the sales in major way.
-* Certain age groups and occupations tend to spend more
+* Customers who are working in fields like Engineering tend to spend more.

 ## ✍️ Author

 **Pramod S**
-Email: *\[your email here]*
-GitHub: \[your GitHub link here]